top of page

 Meet Our Teachers

-Tiny Tots Nursery is owned and managed by Emma Berryman and Janine Pethick.
+Tiny Tots Nursery is run on a day to day basis by Janine Pethick (Sole Director), who co-manages alongside Mikaela Rofe.
 We both have a wealth of experience as professional teachers, working in local primary schools, in Early Years and KS1.
-As working mums with four young children, we also appreciate the demands of managing childcare, work and home life.
+As working mums with four children between us, we also appreciate the demands of managing childcare, work and home life and ensuring you feel you have made the correct choice for your child's care and early education.

 Janine Pethick